MattSteveMitch/startup/README.md

 ### Elevator pitch

 For anyone who's read and enjoyed the [Skyward series](https://www.brandonsanderson.com/pages/skyward-series), or just likes simple 2D space action games à la [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)), this is for you!
 Take down evil Commander Winzik's ship by using your light-lance to grapple rocks thrown by the [Delver](https://coppermind.net/wiki/Delver) and sling them at the battleship.
+The plan is to make a website will all the basic functionality necessary to one day implement the full game online (originally written by me as an offline game in Python).

 ### Design